geotrev/bulba/README.md

 // this.componentId
 ```

-### Handling Events
+### DOM Events

-You can easily create events by binding handlers in your component's `constructor`, then using `addEventListener` in the `componentDidMount` lifecycle, and likewise, `removeEventListener` in the `componentWillUnmount` lifecycle.
+Like binding events in any ES6 class, you should do so in your component's `constructor`.
+Then you can register events using `addEventListener` in your `componentDidMount` lifecycle method, and likewise, deregister events using `removeEventListener` in your `componentWillUnmount` lifecycle.

 ```js
 // example